If you’ve received a traffic fine while driving a rental car in Europe, these 5 tips will help you reduce your speeding ticket.

 Successful Request for Partial Payment of Speeding Ticket

-I am a travel blogger.
-I was visiting Austria in September 2020 to create content so that I can write travel articles about Austria.
-You can see my travel blog at nomadandinlove.com.
+I am a travel and expat blogger.
+I was visiting Austria in September 2020 to create content so that I can write travel guides about Austria.
+You can see my travel and expat blog at nomadandinlove.com.
 You can find our Instagram profile on @nomadandinlove.

 On the evening of the 30th September, we had visited Gosausee.
 After exploring the area, it was late and we wanted to eat local food.
 We found a restaurant that served the best schnitzel in Austria and we wanted to support local businesses.
 We called Gasthaus Wes’n Restaurant which was close by to reserve a table.
 They told us that they were closing at 9pm and that they could serve us if we arrive before 8pm.